google-research/dex-lang/julia/README.md

 The function type it defines is a `NativeFunction` as described above.
 In functionality, `dex_func` is very similar to `NativeFunction ∘ evaluate` except that it does a whole ton of the work at parse time -- including compiling the Dex function.

-You can use it to define either named functions:
+You can use it to define either named functions.
+Both in long form:
 ```julia
 julia> dex_func"""
               def myTranspose (n: Int) ?-> (m: Int) ?->